Skinning maps are finite-to-one: Introduction

-As a holomorphic map with finite fibers, it follows that skinning maps are open (answering a question in \cite{dumas-kent:slicing}) and locally biholomorphic away from the analytic hypersurface defined by the vanishing of the Jacobian determinant.
+As a holomorphic map with finite fibers, it follows from Theorem \ref{thm:main} that skinning maps are open (answering a question in \cite{dumas-kent:slicing}) and locally biholomorphic away from the analytic hypersurface defined by the vanishing of the Jacobian determinant.
+Thus our results give strong nondegeneracy properties for all skinning maps.

 Our proof of Theorem \ref{thm:main} does not bound the size of the finite set $\sigma_M^{-1}(X)$; instead, we show that each fiber of the skinning map is both compact and discrete.
 In particular it is not clear if the number of preimages of a point is uniformly bounded over $\T(\bar{\bdy_0M})$.